jasonrhodes/WP-CustomObjects/README.md

-# WP Custom Object Plugin
+# WP-CustomObjects For Developers (A WordPress Plugin)

 First things first: I call them "custom objects" instead of "custom post types".
 Cause, you know, they're _not posts_.